Spectral properties of graphs associated to the Basilica group: Dynamics for the spectrum of

 For $A_3$ things are more like they were in Proposition~\ref{prop:polydynamics}.
 Modifying at $u$ gives $C_2$ and two copies of $B_1$, additionally modifying at a neighbor in the $G_1$ copies gives a $C_2$, $B_1$ and $D_1$, but $D_1=B_0$.
 Modifying at $u$ and the neighbor in the $G_2$ copy gives a $C_1$ and two copies of $B_1$.
 Reasoning in the same manner for $B_3$ and $C_3$ we have

-\begin{proposition} The characteristic polynomials $a_n$, $b_n$ and $c_n$ may be obtained from the initial data~\eqref{eqn:startpolys1},\eqref{eqn:startpolys2},\eqref{eqn:startpolys3}, using the following recursions, where we note that that for $c_n$ involves only $c$ terms (because the $g_n$ are products of $c_k$ terms, see~\eqref{eqn:defnofgn}), that for $b_n$ involves only $b$ and $c$ terms, and that for $a_n$ involves all three sequences.
+\begin{proposition} The characteristic polynomials $a_n$, $b_n$ and $c_n$ may be obtained from the initial data~\eqref{eqn:startpolys1},\eqref{eqn:startpolys2},\eqref{eqn:startpolys3} by using the following recursions, where we note that the recursion for $c_n$ involves only $c$ terms (because the $g_n$ are products of $c_k$ terms, see~\eqref{eqn:defnofgn}), that for $b_n$ involves only $b$ and $c$ terms, and that for $a_n$ involves all three sequences.

-\end{proposition} \begin{proof} Multiplying the $a_n$ equation in Proposition~\ref{prop:polydynamics} by $c_{n-2}^2$, the $b_n$ one by $-2b_{n-2}c_{n-2}$ and the $c_n$ one by $b_{n-2}^2$ and summing the results gives the following relationship for $n\geq 4$
+\end{proposition} \begin{proof} Multiplying the $a_n$ equation in Proposition~\ref{prop:polydynamics} by $c_{n-2}^2$, the $b_n$ one by $-2b_{n-2}c_{n-2}$ and the $c_n$ one by $b_{n-2}^2$ and summing the results gives the following relationship for $n\geq 4$:

 which can also be verified for $n=2,3$ from~\eqref{eqn:startpolys1},\eqref{eqn:startpolys2}, and~\eqref{eqn:startpolys3}.
 We use it to eliminate $a_{n-2}$ from the equation for $b_n$ and thereby obtain recursions for $b_n$ and $c_n$ that do not involve the sequence $a_n$.
 It is convenient to do so by computing (in the case that $c_{n-2}\neq0$)